RobertAhlin/emx-seeder/README.md

 # Modeling

 It was hard to understand what models to use for this project.
-I ended up using Pandas and Matplotlib.
+I ended up using Numpy, Pandas and Matplotlib.
 I tried using Scikit-learn library, XGBoost, Linear Interpolation, K-Nearest Neighbors (KNN) and Multiple Imputation by Chained Equations (MICE).

 # Evaluaton